 Investing in stocks may not be everyone’s cup of tea as it’s a volatile asset class and there is no guarantee of returns either.
 Further, not only is it difficult to pick the right stock, timing your entry and exit is also not easy as well.
 The only silver lining is that over long periods, equity has been able to deliver higher than inflation-adjusted returns compared to all other investment asset classes.

-Presently, the 1, 3 and 5-year stock market returns are around 13 percent, 8 percent and 12.5 percent, respectively.
+If we look at the returns from equity investment then 1, 3, and 5-year stock market returns are around 13 percent, 8 percent, and 12.5 percent, respectively.

 Equity mutual funds mostly invest in equity stocks.
 As per the present, Securities and Exchange Board of India (SEBI) Mutual Fund Regulations, an equity mutual fund scheme must invest at least 65 percent of its assets in equities and equity-related instruments.
 An equity fund can be divided into two types one is actively managed and the second is passively managed.